I don’t make (a lot of) money; do I still need to report to the USA?

 You are married filing separately $5 $5

-For tax year 2022 thresholds: please see the IRS Website.
+For more information: please see the IRS Website.

 ATTENTION: